Dr James E McDonald’s UFO Research Archives Including the 1967 Australian UFO Witness Audio Recordings

 McDonald’s, correspondence, interviews including audio, and printed materials, predominately relating to the period 1958 to 1971 are archived in the Special Collections at the University of Arizona Libraries (USA).
 He regarded the radar visual (RV) UFO sighting reports as being one of his most important collections.
 In the archive, there are documents and photographs that were collected by McDonald during his Australian visit.

-The audio recordings for the period 1967 to 1968 have been digitised and copied to CD-R media as .mp3 files.
-The original audio recordings (magnetic tapes) for the period 1967 to 1968 have been digitised and copied to CD-R media and are available from the University of Arizona.
+The original audio recordings (magnetic tapes) for the period 1967 to 1968 have been digitised and copied to CD-R media and are held by the University of Arizona.
 The duplication of this material, including the audio recordings may be requested, for a fee, from the Special Collections at the University of Arizona.
 Copyright restrictions apply to the intended use of the documents and audio and permission to publish (including payment of a fee) must be obtained from the University before any publication.

-Each of the 58 audio Australian recordings (some USA reports included), tabulated below, were summarised as a joint project, by Keith Basterfield and Anthony Clarke.
-The summaries have been combined and saved as a searchable pdf document (96 pages/1.5 MB).
-This significant project was completed in November 2016 and the summaries are posted for UFO research and historical purposes.
+The audio recordings (some USA reports included), are tabulated below and were summarised by Keith Basterfield and Anthony Clarke.
+The summaries have been published as a searchable pdf document (100 pages/1.2 MB).
+This project was completed in November 2016 and the summaries are posted for UFO research and historical purposes.
 It is likely that some of these reports have not been previously published.
 Some of the audio files provided by the University of Arizona had misspelt witness names and locations in the file names, these have been corrected, to the best of our knowledge, in the summaries.

 We would appreciate that if any of these summaries are published that the source is quoted in the in-text citations and/or reference list.